Teaching

 Valence-Switch Pitch Competition

-The first photo is a screenshot from a student's hilarious and beautiful commemoration video for an Introduction to Philosophy course, autumn 2020.
+The black and white photo is a screenshot from a student's hilarious and beautiful commemoration video for an Introduction to Philosophy course, autumn 2020.
 (Photo credit: Nathanael Parsons.)
 The second photo is the multi-award-winning Delia McDevitt's EURēCA poster presentation on the epistemology of sexual assault trials.

 Student News